PiSupply/IoTLoRaRange/IoT LoRa Gateway Controller/README.md

 To access this program visit http://raspberrypi.local:4242

-This web app will run automatically as a service on boot.
-To disable it please run this command
+This web app is built using PHP and runs an NGINX Web server.
+To stop web server run the following command.
 ```
-sudo systemctl
+sudo systemctl stop nginx
 ```